MicrosoftDocs/powerbi-docs/powerbi-docs/service-report-create-new.md

 ---
-title: 'Create a new report from a dataset '
+title: 'Create a report from a dataset'
-description: Create a new Power BI report from a dataset.
+description: Create a Power BI report from a dataset.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: ''